 services/core directory that implements all the capabilities of your system.

 The basic idea behind Domain Driven Design is to have a separate layer that holds your business logic.

 core/article.ts module which contains actions you can take that are related to the business concept of Articles.
 It exposes high level functions that handle the work of talking to the database, storing and retrieving them, and allows for more complex functionality in the future — like publishing notifications to an event bus.

-The API and Lambda function code is unaware of any of these details and simply calls into these modules to composes the logic together.
+The API and Lambda function code are unaware of these details and simply call into these modules to compose the logic together.

 At first this pattern may feel a bit extraneous.
 But it's key to creating a maintainable codebase that stays fun to work in for years to come.
 Here are some of the benefits.

 At first you may only be interfacing with your system through an API.
 However as time goes on you'll have scripts, Lambda functions, and other things that need to trigger certain business logic.
-It is helpful to have this
+It's helpful to have this

 corelibrary that can be reused in any context.

 Hide implementation details

 It's simpler to think in terms of "business actions", than to think about the underlying implementation details.
 The API simply interacts with an Article module and is in no way coupled to the underlying datastore (which can change!).